Git-North/discord-streaming-status/README.md

 # BEFORE RUNNING
 - Make sure to add your Discord token into the script.
 Example: token = "token_here"
 - token_here would where your discord token will go.

+# INFO
+This was for a minecraft plugin/bot a while ago works for users too but since it's against TOS should not be used that way